 Amazing study just presented at American Heart Association meeting

 Dr. Tami Bair and Dr. Heidi May, of the Intermountain Medical Center in Utah, report yet another study showing that your risk of heart attack, stroke, congestive heart failure, and death are dramatically increased by Vitamin D deficiency.
-In a presentation at the American heart Association meeting, they found that people with low levels (30 ng/mL.
+In a presentation at the American heart Association meeting, they found that people with low levels (ng/mL) had a 45% increased risk for cardiovascular disease, 78% greater risk of stroke, and double the risk for congestive heart failure — not to mention a 77% increased risk of death — compared to people with Vitamin D levels >30 ng/mL.
 All that disease and death occurred in only 13 months of follow up for the 27,000 people in the study.
 Rabin, RC.
 Vitamin D Shows Heart Benefits in Study 2009.11.16.
 New York Times.